bilfri/divestdtu/content/posts/answer-from-the-president.md

 date = 2022-11-14
 +++

-Divest DTU has received an answer on our [letter to the President of DTU](posts/letter-to-the-president):
+Divest DTU has received an answer on our [letter to the President of DTU](/posts/letter-to-the-president):

-Dear Davide Dolente and Divest DTU
+Dear Davide Dolente and Divest DTU,

 Thank you for your letter.
 I appreciate you actively participating in our university and making your voice heard.